Get Started

 Accessing Apps

-Open apps in your browser, access them from other devices, and understand port assignments.
+Open apps in your browser, access them from other devices, and understand how local domain names work.

 Opening an App